CSCI-2952-F/consistent-hrms/README.md

 First, run `init.sh`, which will bootstrap any necessary dependencies.
 This only needs to be done once, or whenever the script itself is changed.

+>_if this is your first time running the system_ OR _you have just rebuilt the bigchaindb service_
+>
+>You need to reset the __tendermint__ container and seed bigchaindb with unregisterd patient assets.
+Run the following commands: `docker restart cs2952f-bigchain_tendermint_1`, `./prepopulate.sh`

 A useful Python script has been included to start various hospital namespaces, orchestrated using Docker Compose.
 The number of namespaces started depends on the list of hospital names in `data/hospitals.txt`.

 To start all hospitals, run: